lix-project/lix/doc/manual/src/command-ref/files/profiles.md

 lrwxrwxrwx 1 alice users 51 Nov 25 14:35 /home/alice/.local/state/nix/profiles/profile-7-link -> /nix/store/mp0x6xnsg0b8qhswy6riqvimai4gm677-profile
 ```

-Each of these symlinks is a root for the Nix garbage collector.
+Each of these symlinks is a root for the Lix garbage collector.

 The contents of the store path corresponding to each version of the
 profile is a tree of symlinks to the files of the installed packages,